How Long Do RV Generators Last?

 The starting wattage, especially for your appliances with a compressor, are much higher than that of their running wattage.
 Start-up and shut down cycles can double or triple the wattage draw.
 For example, depending on its size, an RV refrigerator uses 400 to 1000 watts of electricity, and an air conditioner uses anywhere from 1,400 to 2,400.
 This doubles or triples upon start-up and shut-off cycles.

 Then, determine your desired fuel type.
 Multiple factors may play into this decision, including where you will be exploring, your set-up, and what makes economic sense for you.
-Gas is inexpensive and easily accessible, but it burns quickly.
+Gas is less inexpensive and easily accessible, but it burns quickly.
+A dual fuel generator can run on both gas and propane and gives a lot of flexibility.

 Propane has a longer shelf life, and burns more efficiently than gas or diesel, but it outputs 10% less power than them both.
-Diesel burns cleaner than gas, and outputs more power than propane, but it is more expensive.
+Diesel generators burn cleaner than gas powered generators, and outputs more power than propane, but it is more expensive.

 If your RV has its own fuel source, It makes sense to choose an RV generator that uses the same fuel type, as doing so can eliminate the need to store and transport multiple different fuel types.
 Please note that due to its flammability, it is not recommended to store gasoline inside of an RV.